drocarmo/drocarmo.github.com/_posts/2014-03-31-why-framerjs-matters.markdown

 ***

-To wrap it up, I recommend you join the [Facebook group](https://www.facebook.com/groups/framerjs/) and follow some folks that are building awesome stuff for the Framer.js community, such as [Koen Bok](https://github.com/koenbok), [Cemre Güngör](https://github.com/cemre) and [Ale Muñoz](https://github.com/bomberstudios) and [Josh Puckett](https://github.com/joshpuckett).
+To wrap up, I recommend you join the [Facebook group](https://www.facebook.com/groups/framerjs/) and follow some folks that are building awesome stuff for the Framer.js community, such as [Koen Bok](https://github.com/koenbok), [Cemre Güngör](https://github.com/cemre) and [Ale Muñoz](https://github.com/bomberstudios) and [Josh Puckett](https://github.com/joshpuckett).